 June 1 - November 30

-The Atlantic Hurricane Season officially runs from June 1 until November 30 each calendar year.
-Tropical storms and hurricanes often threaten to hit Belize.
-In the past, several major hurricanes have caused extensive damage, serious injuries, and deaths.
+The Atlantic Hurricane Season officially runs from June 1 until November 30 each calendar year, and tropical storms and hurricanes often threaten to hit Belize.
+In the past, major hurricanes have caused extensive damage, serious injuries, and deaths.
 The areas in Belize most sensitive to hurricane damage are the cayes and coastal areas, including such popular destinations as San Pedro on Ambergris Caye, Caye Caulker, and Placencia on the mainland.
 Residents and visitors to those areas are advised to leave at the hurricane alert stage -- when a hurricane is first spotted heading toward Belize and land, air and sea transportation have not yet been seriously affected.

 In the event of a natural disaster, U.S. Embassy Belmopan is not able to provide immediate shelter or evacuation assistance for U.S. citizens.
 If the cayes or coastal areas are evacuated, U.S. citizens are responsible for their own evacuation costs, including the cost of a new hotel outside the affected area.
 The government of Belize designates hurricane shelters specifically for those being evacuated from tourist areas.
 It is recommended that U.S. citizens plan in advance and obtain travel insurance that will cover both medical and emergency evacuation.

-As always, the Embassy encourages resident U.S. citizens and visitors to enroll in the Smart Traveler’s Enrollment Program (STEP) before departing for Belize.
+As always, the Embassy encourages resident U.S. citizens and visitors to enroll in the Smart Traveler Enrollment Program (STEP) before departing for Belize.
 This will facilitate our efforts to notify you in the event of an emergency.

 Be aware of the three hurricane phases:

 - Hurricane Alert: All residents in the Cayes are advised to leave the islands at this stage of the hurricane.